awsdocs/aws-systems-manager-user-guide/doc_source/sysman-agent-logs.md

 # Viewing SSM Agent logs<a name="sysman-agent-logs"></a>

-AWS Systems Manager Agent \(SSM Agent\) writes information about executions, commands, scheduled actions, errors, and health statuses to log files on each instance\.
-You can view log files by manually connecting to an instance, or you can automatically send logs to Amazon CloudWatch Logs\.
+AWS Systems Manager Agent \(SSM Agent\) writes information about executions, commands, scheduled actions, errors, and health statuses to log files on each managed node\.
+You can view log files by manually connecting to a managed node, or you can automatically send logs to Amazon CloudWatch Logs\.
 For more information about sending logs to CloudWatch Logs, see [Monitoring AWS Systems Manager](monitoring.md)\.

-You can view SSM Agent logs on instances in the following locations\.
+You can view SSM Agent logs on managed nodes in the following locations\.

 ------
 #### [ Linux and macOS ]